Ivo-Balbaert/The_Way_to_Jai/book/16_Types in depth.md

 # Chapter 16 - Types in depth

+We previously talked about types in § 9.
 At compile time Jai deduces all there is to know about the types of all variables and objects.
 This info is heavily used in meta-programming at compile-time (see § 26).
 In this chapter we'll see which data-structures from built-in modules are used for this processing.
 Most of these are defined in module _Preload_.